Personalized Semi-Supervised Federated Learning for Human Activity Recognition: Conflict of interest statement

 \subsection{Datasets}

-Since FL makes sense when many users participate in collaborative training the global model, we considered publicly available datasets of physical activities (performed both in outdoor and indoor environments) that were collected involving a significant number of subjects.
+Since FL makes sense when many users participate in collaboratively training the global model, we considered publicly available datasets of physical activities (performed both in outdoor and indoor environments) that were collected involving a significant number of subjects.
 However, there are only a few public datasets with these characteristics.
 One of them is MobiAct~\cite{vavoulas2016mobiact}, which includes labeled data from $60$ different subjects with high variance in age and physical characteristics.
-The dataset contains data from inertial sensors (i.e., accelerometer, gyroscope, and magnetometer) of a smartphone placed in the pocket of each subject during activity execution.
+The dataset contains data from inertial sensors (i.e., accelerometer, gyroscope, and magnetometer) of a smartphone positioned in a trousers' pocket freely chosen by the subject in any random orientation. $73\%$ of the participants were male, while $27$ are female.
+The subjects' age spanned between $20$ and $47$ (average: $26$), the height ranged from $160$cm to $189$cm (average: $175$), and the weight varied from $50$kg to $120$kg (average: $76$).
+The adopted data acquisition frequency is the highest enabled by the sensors of the selected smartphone (i.e., at most 200Hz).
 Due to its characteristics, this dataset was also used in other works that proposed FL applied to HAR (e.g., the work presented in~\cite{wu2020fedhome}).
 In our experiments, we considered the following physical activities~\footnote{Note that we omitted from MobiAct those physical activities with a limited number of samples.
 Indeed, as we will explain later, our evaluation methodology requires to partition the data of each user.
 Activities with a small number of samples would be insufficiently represented in each partition and hence they are not suitable for our evaluation.
 We believe that this problem is only related to this specific dataset and that, in realistic settings, even short activities would be represented by a sufficient number of samples.}: \textit{standing}, \textit{walking}, \textit{jogging}, \textit{jumping}, and \textit{sitting}.
+The distribution of activity labels in Mobiact is illustrated in Table~\ref{tab:distribution_mob}.